kuuotto/fullstack/part0/0-4-new-note-diagram.md

     server-->>browser: data.json
     deactivate server

-    Note left of browser: executes the callback function that renders the notes
+    Note left of browser: executes the callback function in main.js that renders the notes
 ```